 Minerva Studio - Fotolia

-1. On-prem is always cheaper
+1. On-premises is always cheaper

 "This misconception is sometimes spread by business leaders who have gotten stuck in the cloud migration bubble and, with shortsighted financial targets or other internal pressures, attempted to change or reverse course midstream," Feeney said.